tudomuonnam/longvu/_posts/2023-07-09-know-about-cicd.md

 - Authorization
   - Login User can do anything
   - Role base, matrix-base

 ### Jenkins pipeline
 Create first Jenkinfile and config Jenkins over github

 ## Chapter 4: CI with Jenkins
+Full of techincal

+## Conclude

+Software Development is not only Coding.
+It's have a lot of people and process: Project management, Propotype/webflow, Graphics/Content, Frontend/backend, and DevOps.

+Here are google sheet that include steps to deploy a DevOps process: [CI/CD pipeline: Stages, test, tools](https://docs.google.com/spreadsheets/d/143-oCLbYMaJTyngbpgmLGt6SS09618EXo7VkoNbhJ0Q/edit?usp=sharing)